shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 In this task, you will Enable Automanage on existing machines.

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>

 2. In the search bar, search for and select **Automanage**.

-3. Under **Automanage machines (1)**, select the **+Enable on existing machine(2)**.
+3. Under **Automanage machines (1)**, select the **+ Enable on existing machine (2)**.

    ![](Images/upd-zero-vm-list-view.png)